Updated & Refreshed On 1/21/22

 Building up to 5-7 inches of layered leaf mulch will help contain your soil’s moisture and provide nutrients throughout the winter.
 Leaf mulch is the quickest way to protect your garden and greenery, but does not come close to providing the same amount of immediate nutrients as leaf mold or compost.
 The quantity and quality of insulation and protection you give your garden over the winter directly correlates your current soil’s growing potential in the spring.

-Proper storage is important during the winter season to keep everything functional and in good condition.
-If you live in areas that have long periods of freezing temperatures and use hoses, move-able sprinklers, or our Garden Grid™ watering system, then you need to hang them somewhere dry.
-As they hang the water will naturally bleed out.
-We want to avoid having water in our irrigation equipment in case temperatures drop below 32 degrees and freezes.
-This can damage your equipment, possibly beyond reparations.
+Prepping your garden tools and watering equipment is important during the winter season to keep everything functional and in good condition.
+If you live in areas that have long periods of freezing temperatures and use hoses, move-able sprinklers, or our Garden Grid™ watering system, then you should disconnect them from your water supply and drain out residual water.
+We want to avoid having water in irrigation equipment when temperatures drop below 32 degrees.

-This is the perfect time to make repairs as well.
+When your garden is dormant for winter, it’s the perfect time to make repairs as well.
 Does some of your cultivating equipment need to be replaced?
-Do you need to clean off the outside cedar walls of your raised garden bed?
-Whether it is a big fix or just a little TLC, proactive care is always better than reactive solutions.
-Don’t let the small problems become big issues in the future!
+Do you need to clean off the outside walls of your raised garden bed?
+Whether it is a big fix or just a little TLC, proactive care is always better than reactive solutions, especially when it starts to warm up and you’re eager to garden!

-Overall, it's fairly simple and very rewarding for the coming spring months to winterize your garden.
+Overall, it’s fairly simple and very rewarding for the coming spring months to winterize your garden.
 Imagine walking out to your garden the first day of Spring.
 The air is fresh, the sun is bright, and you are ready to warm up your green thumbs.
 You slowly pull back the protective layer on your garden and what do you find?
 Nutrient rich soil that is ready for a new year of gardening!
-Lay your Garden Grid™ back into your garden bed, and begin planting!
+Just reconnect your Garden Grid™ and begin planting!